top of page

 Live in this spring, live.
 It is for you.

-~This poem will be included in the 2021 Quantum Storytelling Annual Review.
+~This poem was included in the 2021 Quantum Storytelling Annual Review.

 A large pink-toned boulder covered in patches of grey-blue, orange and chartreuse lichens in bright sunlight